Nature Conservation Sites

 Pockets of woodland including Catts Wood to the west of the village.
 For more information please visit the Friends of Ashenground and Bolnore Woods website.

 Burgess Hill has a network of conservation sites around the town known as Burgess Hill Green Circle.
-For more information please visit the Friends of Burgess Hill Green Circle website.
+For more information please visit the Friends of Burgess Hill Green Circle or Burgess Hill Town Council websites.

 Bedelands Farm Local Nature Reserve, Maple Drive - next to the playing fields at Leylands Park.